DNA companies are using, sharing, and profiting from millions of people’s genetic data in ways they can’t always control.

 These companies are not required to keep your genetic data private like medical professionals are.
-Instead, they are only bound by their privacy policies (that they can update or alter at any time) or state laws such as California’s Genetic Information Privacy Act.
+Instead, they are only bound by their privacy policies (that they can update or alter at any time) or state laws such as California’s Genetic Information Privacy Act(new window).
 This means using direct-to-consumer DNA tests offers you much less legal privacy protection than having a DNA test done by a medical professional.

 Your genetic data isn’t just yours

 When you take a DNA test, you are not only sharing your own personal genetic data with that company.
 You are also sharing the genetic information of everyone you are related to and those who aren’t related to you but are similar to you in other ways.

 The millions of data points that DNA testing companies receive mean they can make surprisingly accurate predictions about the ancestry, health, and even sexual preference(new window) of people with shared traits, regardless of whether those people are related.

 In this way, your DNA is similar to much of the rest of your personal data in that companies or governments can use it to learn about you and predict or influence your behavior.
 (For more information about how collective privacy benefits us all, read our interview with Carissa Véliz.)